Medicare Initial Enrollment Period Calculator & Medicare Calculator

 Annual Medicare Enrollment Period

 Each year, from October 15 to December 7, any person enrolled in Medicare can change or enroll in the plan.
 That period is called the Annual Enrollment Period.
-During it, you can:- Switch your Original Medicare plan to a Medicare Advantage plan and vice versa;
+During it, you can:

 - Change your Medicare Advantage plan with drug coverage to one without and vice versa;